?

 Rehabilitation is offered in the home, community setting and/or our clinics.

-The service aims to optimise client independence, participation and function in clients’ daily lives and support self-management.
+We aim to optimise independence, participation and function in peoples daily lives and support self-management.
 Programmes generally last between 2-12 weeks.

 Within this service we also deliver an Early Supported Discharge (ESD) model that is able to deliver a similar intensity to inpatient rehabilitation but in a community setting.